Hand sanitizer: Where to order hand sanitizer online

 Hand santizer is perhaps the most in-demand item in the world right now, as a result of the global coronavirus outbreak.
 Medical authorities have advised that people wash their hands hands regularly with soap and water or use hand sanitizer, to help prevent the spread of COVID-19.

-The UK is now in lockdown, there's pressure for Australia to follow suit, and around half of the people in the United States have been told to stay at home.
-It's clear we're going to be needing hand sanitizer for a while yet, so if you've been struggling to get hold of some, read on.
+With much of the world in lockdown, it's clear we're going to be needing hand sanitizer for a while yet.
+If you've been struggling to get hold of some, read on.

 Hand sanitizer: Jump straight to...